hlefebvr/idol/docs/index.rst

 software to enhance their possibilities.
 By doing so, we aim at solving larger and more complex problems than what is currently possible, or even problems for which theoretical evidence indicate that no MIP of reasonable size can model them completely (e.g., :math:`\Sigma_i^P`-hard problems).

-Even though idol is not a MIP solver, it can be used to solve standalone LPs, QPs, MILPs, MIQPs, and MIQCQPs though the many external solvers it interfaces with.
+Even though idol is not a MIP solver, it can be used to solve standalone LPs, QPs, MILPs, MIQPs, and MIQCQPs through the many external solvers it interfaces with.
 A clear advantage of using idol to solve these problems is that it offers a unified and common interface to every solver.
 Thus, you can write your code once and test it with different solvers!